Skip to main content

 Treatment of RMS and other soft-tissue tumors depends on staging.
 Staging helps determine the extent of the cancer and whether it has spread to other parts of the body.
 Knowing the stage of the disease helps doctors decide how to treat it.

-Staging takes into account details like the size of the tumor (or tumors), how deeply the tumor has penetrated an organ, the area of the body where the cancer began, and whether the tumor has spread to other organs.
+Staging considers details like the size of the tumor (or tumors), how deeply the tumor has penetrated an organ, the area of the body where the cancer began, and whether the tumor has spread to other organs.
 In RMS, the location of the original tumor tells doctors a lot about how the tumor will behave.

-Other information (like the type of tumor and the child's age and overall health) also helps doctors develop treatment plans.
+Other information (like the type of tumor and the child's age and overall health) also helps doctors make treatment plans.
 Those plans can include the following options, in combination or alone:

 • Surgery.
 When the tumor is in an area that doctors can reach safely, surgery is done to remove as much of the tumor as possible.

 • Radiation.
 This treatment uses high-energy radiation from X-rays, gamma rays, or fast-moving subatomic particles (called particle or proton beam therapy) to target and destroy cancer cells.
 Besides killing cancer cells, radiation therapy also can harm normal cells, causing physical side effects like fatigue (tiredness), nausea, and hair loss.
-Most side effects go away once treatment has ended.
+Most side effects go away after treatment ends.
 During treatment, the health care team carefully monitors radiation doses to protect healthy tissue as much as possible.
 This helps reduce long-term effects.

 What Else Should I Know?

-Although you might feel like it at times, you're not alone.
-To find support for yourself or your child, talk to your doctor, a hospital social worker, or a child life specialist.
+You're not alone.
+To find support for yourself or your child, talk to your doctor, a hospital social worker, or a Child Life specialist.
 Many resources are available that can help you get through this difficult time.
 You also can find more information and support online at:

 Lea este articulo en Español